- Program Overview

 Once prior authorization is received, claims should only include the approved PAR number and, if applicable, the serial number of the approved equipment.
 In most cases, it is not necessary to submit a copy of the approved PAR.
 Providers will be notified if a copy of the approved PAR is needed.

-All questionnaires are located in the Provider Services Forms web page of the Department's website, under DMEPOS Questionnaires.
+All questionnaires are located on the Provider Forms web page of the Department's website, under DMEPOS Questionnaires.

 Complex Rehabilitation Technology (CRT)